marcusmcb/marcusmcb/README.md

 ### Greetings! 👋

-I'm Marcus, a full-stack developer, task-wrangler and creative problem-solver.
-I'm genuinely curious about code and look to add to my toolbox as often as need be.
+Marcus here.
+I'm a full-stack developer, task-wrangler and creative problem-solver.
+Currently building out simple, effective live-streaming tools/solutions via Node.
 I'm a big fan of pulling data out of the ether and presenting it in system-efficient and user-effective ways.

 More about me?
 [Here you go!](https://www.mcbportfolio.com/)